-360 DigiTech, Inc. (NASDAQ:QFIN) is reducing its dividend from last year's comparable payment to CN¥0.15 on the 18th of January.
-However, the dividend yield of 4.5% is still a decent boost to shareholder returns.
+360 DigiTech, Inc.'s (NASDAQ:QFIN) dividend is being reduced from last year's payment covering the same period to CN¥0.15 on the 18th of January.
+However, the dividend yield of 3.8% is still a decent boost to shareholder returns.

 360 DigiTech's Dividend Is Well Covered By Earnings

-Over the next year, EPS is forecast to expand by 83.1%.
+The next year is set to see EPS grow by 83.1%.
 Assuming the dividend continues along recent trends, we think the payout ratio could be 1.5% by next year, which is in a pretty sustainable range.

 360 DigiTech Doesn't Have A Long Payment History